deltanet/adapt-cover-menu/README.md

     },
     "_ariaLabels": {
-        "menuItemPage": "Page one, tab to View button to enter.", "menuViewButton": "Select here to view page one."
+        "menuItemPage": "Page one, tab to View button to enter.", "menuViewButton": "Select here to view page one.", "menuLockedText": "Locked",
+        "menuVisitedText": "Select here to revisit page one."
     },
     "_audio": {
         "_isEnabled": true,